 Director – Kelly H. Hull

 Kelly Hull was born an animal lover and nature conservationist.
 He has been actively preserving endangered wildlife for over 20 years.
 In 2005, Hull incorporated his facility as a 501c3 tortoise and turtle sanctuary in North Texas that housed, at that time, over 100 endangered tortoises and turtles from around the world.

 In 2015, Hull relocated the North Texas Tortoise Sanctuary to 16-acres in South Texas, where he formed the San Benito Wildlife and Nature Center.
 The property had been left untouched for over 10 years, and, hence, the immense wildlife and native plants and trees on the property remain amazingly unique, especially for modern times.

-The new facility now houses over 200 species of endangered turtles and tortoises from around the world, and over 50 rare birds, all either native to Texas and originating worldwide.
+The new facility now houses over 200 species of endangered turtles and tortoises from around the world, and over 50 rare birds, all either native to Texas or originating from habitats worldwide.

 Hull has over 10-years experience as a construction superintendent, overseeing the construction of multi-million dollar high-rise condominiums, and corporate rental and retail properties.
 As a product of his construction experience, Hull has mastered replicating the natural habitats by combining his construction experience with the habitat needs of the turtles, tortoises, and birds at the San Benito Wildlife and Nature Center.
 He designs and constructs their enclosures to mirror their natural habitats within the wild, securing the health and longevity of each species.

-Hull’s research is ongoing, he continuously writes educational articles on his website http://www.tortoisesanctuary.org/, and he consults professionals as well as hobbyists worldwide on his research and expertise.
+Hull’s research is ongoing, and he continuously writes educational articles for the website http://www.tortoisesanctuary.org/.
+Hull consults professionals, as well as hobbyists, worldwide concerning his research and habitat expertise.

 It is Hull’s goal to enhance further global protection, awareness, and re-population programs for Chelonians across the globe.

 Curator – Janet Starr Hull, PhD, CN

 Dr. Hull is the on-site curator for the The San Benito Wildlife and Nature Center facility.
 Dr. Hull holds degrees in International Geography, Environmental Science, Toxicology, and Holistic Nutrition.
 She is a university environmental science professor and author, and contributes to The San Benito Wildlife and Nature Center programs through her education experience and her ongoing research on current environmental changes and cultural patterns, she designs educational outreach programs to teach all ages about the current threats to the survival of endangered species, worldwide.